-This week we chat to Katja from Globetotting about their favourite family holiday in Asia – trekking in Nepal.
+This week we chat to Katja from Globetotting about their favourite family holiday in Asia and trekking in Nepal with kids.

 I am beyond excited about this interview as we are off to Nepal ourselves next month and hoping to do some lower altitude trekking with the boys.
 Katja shares some fantastic tips in this interview and are you wondering how her little ones managed those long trekking days?
 Read on…